The Bloomington City Clerk’s Office is an authorized Passport Acceptance Facility located at Bloomington Civic Plaza, first floor, City Clerk counter.

 Complete the DS82 renewal application form and follow the directions.
-The DS82 renewal application form is also available for pick-up at the City Clerk counter in Civic Plaza.
+The DS82 is also available at the City Clerk counter in Civic Plaza.
 Due to COVID, please call ahead to pick-up an application or have an application mailed to you.

-Passport photos are available for $15.
+Passport renewal photos are available for $15.
 Due to COVID, please call ahead for a photo appointment.
-Effective November 1, 2016 passport photos of customers wearing eye glasses will not be accepted except under special conditions.
+Effective November 1, 2016 passport photos of customers wearing eye glasses will not be accepted.

 Complete the DS11 application form in black ink.
-Follow the instructions in the email confirmation.
-To modify or cancel your appointment, go to your email confirmation and follow the prompt on the yellow bar.
+You will receive instructions in an email confirmation.
+To modify or cancel your appointment, follow the prompt on the yellow bar in your email confirmation.

 Applicants 15 and younger must appear in person with BOTH parents.
 If they had a previous passport they must submit the old passport AND their birth certificate.
 Applicant and both parents must be present at the time of the appointment to begin.